Vinicius-Ishimoto/Framework-for-Wheelchair-OC-Simulations/Results/README.md

   - h, Y: horizontal and vertical distance between the shoulders and the center of the rear wheels of the wheelchair;
   - dFric, Frr, Ang: friction coeficient, roling resistance and slope angle;
   - Mi, Ci, Fri: mass, friction coeficient and rolling resistance of the impedance controller;
   - thetac1, thetac2: critical values of theta.
-Values where the the arms are full extended in the propulsion phase.
+Values where the the arms are full extended in the propulsion phase;
+  - const: constant of the controller;

-The other values in the function are deprecated.
+The other values in the function are deprecated, or only used as reference values.

 # Results Field